Deepfield: a modular assessment platform

 The Andrew W. Marshall Foundation wanted to fix that.

 A research console.
 The tool loads the archive as a knowledge graph.
-Documents, people, organizations, concepts, events, belief systems, and misconceptions all live as typed nodes with typed relationships between them.
-The graph is seeded from the archive itself via a Python ingestion pipeline that extracts entities and relations per document, computes publication years and temporal coverage ranges, builds DATED_BY provenance edges, detects communities, deduplicates on embeddings, and exports tiered Arrow files for the frontend.
+Documents, people, organizations, concepts, events, belief systems, and misconceptions live as connected nodes with named relationships between them.
+The graph is built from the archive itself.
+Documents are read, entities and relationships are extracted, communities are detected, and dates are tied to specific source material so a researcher can move through the tradition by era as well as by idea.

-Researchers can also save an investigative thread (graph state plus conversation plus applied filters) and return to it later.
+A researcher can save an investigative thread (graph state, conversation, applied filters) and return to it.

 Every node and every edge in the graph carries a label.
-Verified means the content came from an archive source.
-Inferred means the AI generated it during reasoning.
+A verified label means the content came from an archive source.
+An inferred label means the model proposed the connection during reasoning.
 Verified nodes render as filled circles.
 Inferred nodes render as dashed outlines.
 The user always sees which is which.

 The same discipline runs through the chat.
-Every assistant response uses a numbered citation format resolved through a CitationRegistry.
-Clicking a badge opens a popover with the source document and passage.
-Inferred claims get a separate visual tag ([Inference: ...]) so a careful reader can distinguish what the archive says from what the model extrapolated.
-We also run Marshall-style net assessment diagnostics (blind spot detection, asymmetry surfacing, second-order effect tracing) with Zod-validated structured outputs so the diagnostic results are themselves auditable.
+Every assistant response uses numbered citations.
+Click one and a popover opens with the source document and the passage.
+Inferred claims carry a separate visual tag so a careful reader can distinguish what the archive says from what the model extrapolated.
+The console also runs Marshall-style net assessment diagnostics.
+Blind-spot detection, asymmetry surfacing, and second-order effect tracing all appear as auditable artifacts in their own right.

 None of this requires the user to trust the model.
 If the answer says Marshall developed his RMA thesis in working papers with Wohlstetter during the late 1970s, the user can click and read the working paper.